leeonsoft/zerver/README.md

 * `RecycleTo` recycle object to registed pool

 After gc, all things stored in pool will be cleared

+I'm not sure whether it's necessary, welcome for feedback.

 ### Temporary data store
 Zerver provide a temporary data store for data initial before server start, it will be destroyed after server start